BSNL: BSNL 4G

-BSNL is the first telecom operator in India which started rolling out 4G service by using Mobile Broadband in 2009.
+BSNL is the first telecom operator in India to start rolling out 4G service by using Mobile Broadband in 2009.
 In 2010 BWA auction, BSNL was allocated with 4G spectrum under 2300MHz Bandwidth (in all 20 telecom circles in India except Delhi & Mumbai because it is administered under MTNL network but MTNL also allocated with the same) which is also known as BWA or Broadband Wireless Access spectrum.
-It is initially used for WiMAX and later same is used for LTE service.
-BSNL was allocated with the spectrum by without participating in the BWA auction why because it is a state owned entity owing to which it has been provided with Auction Exception, So in order to acquire the spectrum, BSNL has to pay the equivalent amount that private telecom players paid for the same Bandwidth in the Auction to the Government.
+It is initially used for WiMAX, and later the same is used for LTE service.
+BSNL was allocated the spectrum without participating in the BWA auction, because it is a state-owned entity, owing to which it has been provided with Auction Exception.
+So, in order to acquire the spectrum, BSNL has to pay the equivalent amount that private telecom players paid for the same Bandwidth in the Auction to the Government.
 So, BSNL has provided 8,500 crores to the Government for this spectrum.
 MTNL also provided 1120 crores to the Government for the same.
 In the meanwhile other telecom players were using LTE technology to provide 4G services, BSNL alone used WiMAX technology to provide 4G service.
 But WiMAX technology is not accepted globally due to which the technology got failed to prove.
 So BSNL returned back all the 4G WiMAX technologies to the Government and brought back the investment amount due to heavy financial debt incurred at the time.
 Reason behind the financial burden is because of its Legacy Systems and increasing pension to retired employees.
 Later in 2017-18 period BSNL provided 4G services in Few areas of India under Spectrum Reframing despite being not a proper 4G service.
 Under Make in India initiative, C-DOT (Centre for Development of Telemarics) developed the 4G core network for India.
 But the assembly segment was developed by Tejas Network (which was later brought by TATA) and the Government owned entity ITI (Indian Telephone Industries Limited).

-BSNL started 4G service in some parts of India such as Bihar, Jharkhand, and Uttar Pradesh in January 2019, but it is limited to a few cities and towns.
+BSNL started 4G service in some parts of India such as Bihar, Jharkhand, and Uttar Pradesh in January-2019, but it is limited to a few cities and towns.
 Most of its 4G services are currently available in Southern India.
-However, BSNL is trying to launch pan India 4G services up to September 2022.
+However, BSNL is trying to launch pan-India 4G services up to September-2022.
 The telecom minister said that BSNL will launch its 4G services all over India on the 75th Independence Day of India along with various other projects.
 BSNL is using 700 MHz and 2100 MHz bands to roll out the 4G services which can be upgraded to 5G in the future.
 BSNL has installed more than 40,000 plus 4G enabled and 5G ready towers.
-On September 27, 2025, PM Narendra Modi launched BSNL's Swadeshi 4G Network and commissioned 97500 towers developed indigenously.
+On 27-September-2025, PM Narendra Modi launched BSNL's Swadeshi 4G Network and commissioned 97500 towers developed indigenously.